monerium/js-sdk/README.md

 ## Start the apps

-Run `nx serve sdk-provider-example-nextjs`.
+Run `nx serve examples-sdk-provider-nextjs`.
 Open your browser and navigate to http://localhost:5173/.

-Run `nx serve sdk-example-react`.
+Run `nx serve examples-sdk-react`.
 Open your browser and navigate to http://localhost:4200/.

 ## Generate code